PatrickRainbolt/InfoSec/MScipher/README.md

-# List of things to address in Version 2:
+# List of things to address:
 ```

 + Command line Parser and data checker